 You can use the SSML message header to adjust SSML settings for your voice messages.

-If you need to clear any formatting you’ve added, you can do that by pressing on the last button in the header .
+If you need to clear any formatting you’ve added, you can do that by pressing the last button in the header .

 Botsociety allows you to design for multiple devices at the same time.
 When designing for multi-modal experiences, you can define how your experience change (or remains the same) across different devices.
 You can also preview your design across different designs.
-To accomplish this, you can define your message in different device, using the message editor.
+To accomplish this, you can define your message on different device, using the message editor.